 Key to her ascent to the throne, Isabella married Ferdinand in 1469.
 The marriage ultimately united the separate kingdoms of Isabella’s Castile and Ferdinand’s smaller Aragon.

-Prior to Columbus’s voyage, Isabella and Ferdinand took various actions for which they would become known to history as the Catholic Monarchs: they established the Spanish Inquisition, waged war to complete the Reconquista by conquering the Islamic kingdom of Grenada in southern Spain, and expelled the Jews from Spain—all to Christianize their kingdoms.
+Prior to Columbus’s voyage, Isabella and Ferdinand took various actions for which they would become known to history as the Catholic Monarchs: they established the Spanish Inquisition, waged war to complete the Reconquista by conquering the Islamic kingdom of Granada in southern Spain, and expelled the Jews from Spain—all to Christianize their kingdoms.

 They also began to seek a Spanish colonial empire.
 There were Castilian settlements on three of the smaller Canary Islands, and, in the early 1480s, they brutally subjugated and Christianized the indigenous peoples living on the largest island, Gran Canaria.